-In planning Together A Healthier Future we want to harness everything that is good about Pennine Lancashire; our people, our communities, our volunteers, our open spaces and our services.
+In delivering Together A Healthier Future we want to harness everything that is good about Pennine Lancashire; our people, our communities, our volunteers, our open spaces and our services.
 We want to put you and your family at the centre of everything we do and provide health and care around your needs, and not those of organisations.

-Over the last year we have been working with residents, volunteers, doctors, nurses, health and care professionals, community workers and others to develop our plans for change.
-We have listened to what people have had to say and we have developed a number of proposals which are set out in this document.
-There are plenty of opportunities for you to have your say and to help develop and refine these proposals to ensure that they meet the needs of all of us.
-We can make our services the best they can be.
-Our doctors, nurses, pharmacies and other health care professionals can work better together in our neighbourhoods and we can improve hospital and urgent care services by providing more support in communities.
-We can do all of this, but we need everyone's help to make this work.
+Over the past 18 months we have worked with residents, volunteers, doctors, nurses, health and care professionals, community workers and others to develop our plans for change.
+We have listened to what people have had to say and we set out our proposals in our Draft Pennine Plan which we published in December 2017.
+Thank you to everyone who has taken the time to let us know what you think of our proposals.

+On the whole, you support our drive, ambitions and proposals to improve health and wellbeing in Pennine Lancashire.
+Many of you recognise the need for everyone to play a role in looking after their own health and using services responsibly.
+You gave us lots of ideas and food for thought, which will help us shape our services for the future.

+We all have a part to play in achieving a Healthier Future and making our services the best they can be.
 We need everyone to look after their own health as much as they can, to make healthy choices in their lives, use services appropriately and support their families and friends to live healthy lives.
-Only by doing this will we all be able to achieve a Healthier Future.

-Across health and social care we have more than £1 billion to spend each year, and we must make every penny count.
-We know that any discussion about change can be difficult and create uncertainty but we also know that when everyone is involved, we can achieve the best change.

-We believe if we all work together we can overcome the challenges we face.
-Everyone has a role in making Pennine Lancashire a healthier place.
+Our doctors, nurses, pharmacies and other health care professionals are already working better together in our neighbourhoods and we are continuing to improve hospital and urgent care services.

+We are proud of our ambition for Pennine Lancashire, and whilst we acknowledge that the challenges are great, we are committed to improving the health and wellbeing of our residents, transforming the quality of care delivery and ensuring that health and care organisations operate within their financial means.
+We hope that you will all continue to be involved in helping us achieve these ambitions.